Server configuration¶

 This package allows you to attach files from remote filesystems to samples and other entries.

-These filesystems can be configured in the config file with the REMOTE_FILESYSTEMS
+These filesystems can be configured in the config file with the REMOTE_FILESYSTEMS option.

 In practice, these options should be set in a centralised deployment.